Jennifer Batten: Musical career

-Batten played lead guitar and rhythm guitar on Michael Jackson's Bad (1987–1989), Dangerous (1992) and HIStory (1996–1997) world tours, and on his 1993 Super Bowl halftime performance, which was aired to over 1.3 billion people in 86 countries, the largest audience in television history for a live music performance.
-She was in Jeff Beck's touring band for three years starting in 1999, and appears on his albums Who Else!
-(1999) and You Had It Coming.
+Batten played lead guitar and rhythm guitar on Michael Jackson's Bad (1987–1989), Dangerous (1992) and HIStory (1996–1997) world tours.
+She also appeared in the 1993 Super Bowl halftime performance with Michael Jackson which was aired to over 1.5 billion people across 80 countries, making it the largest audience in television history for a live music performance.
+While on the Dangerous Tour, Batten found Jeff Beck, English guitar legend and Batten's idol from her teenage years, and gave him her first CD.
+Beck called her back a few months later, asking her to join him on tour in 1998.
+She was in Jeff Beck's touring band for three years and appears on his albums Who Else!
+(1999) andYou Had It Coming.
+Beck's bands for the 30 years before Batten had never featured a female instrumentalist.